Bluebell, Utah

 Bluebell is a census-designated place in eastern Duchesne County, Utah, United States, on the Uintah and Ouray Indian Reservation.
-The population as of the 2010 census was 293.
+The population as of the 2020 census was 278, down from 293 at the 2010 census.
 It lies along local roads east of State Route 87, northeast of the city of Duchesne, the county seat of Duchesne County.
 Its elevation is 6201 ft above sea level.
 Although Bluebell is unincorporated, it has a post office, with the ZIP code of 84007.

-Bluebell was first settled by Elmer Gates in 1907.

-Bluebell's most notable old families include the Remingtons, the Winklers, the Monsens, and the Goodriches.
-Its most notable attractions include Bluebell Store, the Monsen Family Corn Maze, and Bluebell Cemetery.

 Climate

 According to the Köppen Climate Classification system, Bluebell has a semi-arid climate, abbreviated "BSk" on climate maps.